Mike Pilavachi: Safeguarding investigation and substantiated allegations

 On 6 September, the investigation by the Church of England National Safeguarding Team and the Diocese of St Albans concluded.
 The investigation substantiated the accusations of massaging, wrestling and abuses of power.
 The associated press release also stated that Pilavachi had resigned his licence to officiate and therefore could no longer minister in the Church of England.
 In addition, the report noted that a complaint under the Clergy Discipline Measure had been taken out against Pilavachi, which related to "verbal interactions with a vulnerable person" and was ongoing at the time of publication.
-In January 2024, this investigation concluded and the Church of England gave Pilavachi a written warning for his conduct.
-They clarified that Pilavachi had no authority to minister, but could return after being "fully risk assessed".
-However, by September 2024, he no longer had a license to minister.
+In January 2024, this investigation concluded and the Church of England gave Pilavachi a written warning for his conduct; they clarified that Pilavachi had no authority to minister, but could return after being "fully risk assessed".
+However, by September 2024, he no longer had a licence to minister.

 Following concerns of the Church of England's objectivity in their investigation, in November 2023, Soul Survivor commissioned the law firm Landmark Chambers to provide an independent report into Pilavachi's conduct.
 The report was published on 26 September 2024, and verified the reports of coercion, wrestling matches and intimate massages.
 It also suggested that his "spiritual celebrity" may have been a factor in the failure to stop his behaviour.

 In April, Matt Redman, an early worship leader at Soul Survivor, released the documentary "Let There Be Light" on his YouTube channel, which documented his experiences of abuse by Pilavachi.